Slipped Disc and Sciatica in Singapore: Understand the Symptoms, Causes, and Treatment Options

 • Sudden loss of bladder or bowel control

-• Severe or progressive weakness in the legs
+• Severe or rapidly worsening leg weakness

 • Sexual dysfunction or loss of sensation